p4ali/Notes/css/book_notes.md

 selector:pseudo-element { property: value; }

-p::first-letter {font-size: 1.5em; } /* emphasize set first letter include the number, and punctuation of the paragraph */ p::first-line /* select the first line on the fly, when browser resize */ p::before /* create a pseudo-element that is the first child of the element matched.
+p::first-letter {font-size: 1.5em; } /* emphasize set first letter include the number, and punctuation of the paragraph */ q::first-line /* select the first line on the fly, when browser resize.
+Only meaningful in a block-container box */ p::before /* create a pseudo-element that is the first child of the element matched.
 It is often used to add cosmetic content to an element by using the content property.
-This element is inline by default. */ p::after /* create a pseudo-element that is the last child of the selected element */
+This element is inline by default. */ p::after /* create a pseudo-element that is the last child of the selected element */ p::selection /* apply to the portion of a document that has been hilighted */
 ```